 Dr. Tarazi is a fellow of the American College of Neuropsychopharmacology (ACNP), and a member of the American Psychiatric Association and the American Academy of Neurology.
 He also a member of the World Economic Forum’s Global Council on Neurotechnologies and Brain Research.

-Dr. Tarazi’s Psychiatric Neuroscience Program has a longstanding interest in understanding the pathology and neurobiology of neuropsychiatric disorders.
+Dr. Tarazi’s Laboratory in Pharmacoeconomics and Health Outcomes has a longstanding interest in understanding the pathology and neurobiology of neuropsychiatric disorders.
 The program focuses on clarifying the mechanisms of brain plasticity, gene expression, and responses of cellular elements to different psychotropic drugs, and has identified several novel brain sites and pathways that constitute attractive targets for new drug development.

 Dr. Tarazi and his group have also established several animal models that provide close presentations of the core symptoms of neuropsychiatric conditions, and have efficiently utilized these models for assessing the actions of standard and experimental medications.
 He has been awarded research funding from NIH, NARSAD, the Stanley Foundation, and from several pharmaceutical and biotechnology companies.

 The mission of the program is to continue discovering additional translational principles that provide new insights into the neurobiology of neuropsychiatric disorders, as well as developing much-needed novel drugs that are effective in managing these diseases, with superior safety, tolerability, and long-term maintenance.